howtomakecerealtreats.com

 • about

-BEST Rice Krispie Treats Recipe You’ll Ever Try!
+BEST Rice Krispie Treats Recipe (Perfect Ratio for Soft & Chewy Treats)

 rice krispie treats stacked up in a pile on a white black in front of a wood backdrop

-Tasters over at TheKitchn’ agreed.
-They gave our Krispie Treats recipe a 10/10 and voted it the best on the web!
+Even the editors at TheKitchn' rated this recipe 10/10 and called it the best on the web.

 the very best rice krispie treats are piled up on a white platter set in front of a blue background